 If you love to surf, riding motorbikes, and the laidback island life, Siargao may just be the best next destination for you.

 This teardrop-shaped island located in Surigao del Norte in Mindanao has won the hearts of many travelers and has been recognized as one of the best islands in the world.
 There are direct flights to Siargao from Cebu, about an hour of travel time.

 Siargao not only attracts surfers from different parts of the globe, but it has also become the second home of locals from bigger cities in the Philippines looking to settle down in a carefree community.

 Some of its must-visit spots include the surfing spot Cloud 9, the island-hopping spots of Naked Island, Daku Island, and Guyam Island, the natural pool of Magpupungko, and the rope tree swing in Maasin River.

 About an hour flight from Cebu will take you to one of the best beaches in the Philippines and the world, Boracay Island.
 Because of its postcard-perfect natural beauty, it’s the top summer destination in the Philippines for both local and international travelers.

-Boracay is not to be missed when you visit the Philippines because of its world-renowned long stretch of powdery white sand, crystal clear waters, romantic sunsets, fun water activities like parasailing, and chill nightlife scene.
+Boracay is not to be missed when you visit the Philippines because of its world-renowned long stretch of powdery white sand beach lined with the best Philippines luxury resorts, crystal clear waters, romantic sunsets, fun water activities like parasailing, and chill nightlife scene.